 Best Medical Student/Foundation doctor poster (1st £100, 2 runners-up £50 each)

 Medical Students, Psychiatry F1-F2, Specialty trainees (CT1-3, ST4-6), and SAS doctors in the UK

 I. All applicants must be working in the United Kingdom.

 II.
 Applicants should be Medical Students, Foundation doctors, Specialty trainees (CT 1-3, ST4-6), or SAS doctors.

 III.
-Applicants should submit an abstract to the Faculty residential meeting.
+Applicants should submit an abstract to the Faculty conference.
 Please follow the instructions on the Call for Papers.